Work at the Canadian Institute of Actuaries

 SUPERVISORY RESPONSIBILITIES

-There is no direct report associated to this position.
+- There are two (2) direct reports associated with this position.

 EXTERNAL REPRESENTATION